19hours/sg-statutes/Acts/Weights and Measures Act.md

 ### Transitional provision

 41\.
-Notwithstanding the repeal of the Weights and Measures Act (1970 Ed., Cap.263), any weighing or measuring equipment tested, passed and stamped under that Act shall be deemed to have been tested, passed and stamped under a corresponding provision of this Act.
+Notwithstanding the repeal of the Weights and Measures Act [1970 Ed., Cap.
+263], any weighing or measuring equipment tested, passed and stamped under that Act shall be deemed to have been tested, passed and stamped under a corresponding provision of this Act.

 FIRST SCHEDULE

 Sections 3(2) and 6(1), (5), (6) and (7)

-DEFINITIONS OF UNITS OF MEASUREMENT (metric units)
+Definitions of units of measurement (metric units)

 Part I